 - public reporting, or

-- self-reporting (for example, a teaching application).8
+- self-reporting (for example, your teaching application).8

 - certain sex offenses,